t-taormina/CS302/notes/STL.md

 array_name[index] = 10; // does not range check (risks out of bounds)
 array_name.at(index); // does range check
 ```
--see below link for array methods
+- see below link for array methods
   - https://en.cppreference.com/w/cpp/container/array

 #### Vector container